Home Report Renfrew

 In terms of schools, the town is served by five primary schools, Arkleston Primary school, Newmains Primary, Kirklandneuk, St James Primary, and Inchinnan Primary, and two secondary schools, Renfrew High School, and Trinity High School.

-As of December 2020, the average price for property in Renfrew stood at £152,278.
-This is a rise of 1.04% in the last three months (since September 2020) and a rise of 0.97% since December 2019.
+The average price for property in Renfrew stood at £151,013 in January 2023.
+Though different property types in Renfrew have had different average selling prices over the last 12 months: £303,521 for detached properties, £162,664 for semi-detached, £181,139 for terraced, and £111,211 for flats.
 In 2018, Renfrew was named as one of the best towns to live in a UK survey from Royal Mail.
 It ranked market towns across the UK and listed Renfrew as the 8th best in Scotland.
 It was the only Renfrewshire town to make the list.

 Why Use Shepherds

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
 Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Renfrew property market that nobody else can.